Butterley Company: 20th century

+Coal nationalisation

+When the coal business was nationalised, on Vesting Day, 1 January 1947, control of all of the company's collieries: Denby Hall, New Langley, Ormonde and Ripley in Derbyshire, as well as Kirkby and Ollerton in Nottinghamshire, was transferred to the National Coal Board.

+Downsizing

 At its peak in the 1950s the company employed around 10,000 people.

 In 1957, a partnership with Air Products of the USA helped establish that company in the United Kingdom.

 In the early 1960s the company acquired locomotive manufacturer F. C. Hibberd & Co Ltd.

 The Codnor Park works closed in 1965.

 In 1966, Montagu "Monty" Francis Melville Wright retired as Chairman and was succeeded by Robert William Francis Wilberforce; John Leslie Fitzwalter Wright, son of (Edward) Fitzwalter Wright became vice-Chairman.
 He was the sixth generation of the Wright family to join Butterley.
 The last descendant of John Wright to be a director was (Philip) Norman Wright, who retired after the takeover in 1968.

 The company was acquired by the Wiles Group, which later became Hanson Trust, in 1968 for £4.7 million.
 The company was subsequently split up into Butterley Engineering, Butterley Brick and Butterley Aggregates.
 Butterley Hall, which had been home to Outram and then to Albert Leslie Wright before his death in 1938, after which it became offices, was sold off to become the headquarters of Derbyshire Constabulary.

 Butterley Engineering Co. manufactured the Glengall Bridge across the Millwall Dock in London, which was designed to open to allow shipping traffic to pass through.
 The same year, Butterley Engineering Co., known for their expertise with high-tech cranes, were awarded the contract to manufacture a special 'super-safe' crane to work above the reactor at Sizewell B nuclear power station in Suffolk.

 In the mid 1980s the foundry closed down.
 When surplus buildings were demolished the original blast furnace of 1790 was exposed.